isomerpages/moe-oasispri/_others/School Life/Sexuality Education.md

   <tr>
     <td class="tg-7rn4" rowspan="4">Growing Years<br></td>
     <td class="tg-7rn4">The Changes in Me<br>(60 min)<br></td>
-    <td class="tg-vd2a">know what puberty is<br>identify the physical changes during puberty</td>
-    <td class="tg-7rn4" rowspan="4">Term 1<br>Week 7<br>to<br>Week 10<br></td>
+    <td class="tg-vd2a">This lesson focuses on helping students identify the emotions and stress caused by physical changes during puberty.
+Students will learn to describe the healthy ways to manage their negative feelings during this time.
+They will also learn to recognise that one’s identity need not be negatively affected, even when one’s body is experiencing changes due to puberty.<br><br>
+This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.</td>
+		<td class="tg-7rn4">Term 2<br>Week 2<br></td>
   </tr>
   <tr>
     <td class="tg-7rn4">Did You Know?<br>(60 min)<br></td>
+    <td class="tg-vd2a">This lesson focuese on helping students know what pronography is and how it can affect themselves and others.
+Students will learn about the dangers of being exposted to sexually explicit materials and reject the viewing and/or reading of pornographic materials.
+They will learn to evaluate their own responses when they encounter pornography by applying the strategy '**Stop-Think-Do**'.<br><br>
-    <td class="tg-vd2a">identify the stresses caused by physical and emotional changes during puberty<br>describe healthy ways to manage the stresses caused by physical and emotional changes during puberty<br>describe the emotions caused by physical changes during puberty<br>recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
+			entify the stresses caused by physical and emotional changes during puberty<br>describe healthy ways to manage the stresses caused by physical and emotional changes during puberty<br>describe the emotions caused by physical changes during puberty<br>recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
+		<td class="tg-7rn4">Term 2<br>Week 4<br></td>
   </tr>
   <tr>
     <td class="tg-7rn4">Keeping Myself Safe<br>(60 min)<br></td>
     <td class="tg-vd2a">identify the stresses caused by physical and emotional changes during puberty<br>describe healthy ways to manage the stresses caused by these physical and emotional changes during puberty<br>describe the emotions caused by physical changes during puberty<br>recognise that one’s identity does not change even when one’s body is experiencing change due to puberty</td>
+		<td class="tg-7rn4">Term 2<br>Week 2<br></td>
   </tr>
   <tr>
     <td class="tg-7rn4">Main Task<br>(30 min)<br></td>